Tanvirmehedi/tanvirmehedi/README.md

 Hello Community!

 I am a flexible Frontend Developer with professional knowledge in the Construction, Engineering, and Information Technology industries.
 I adore building things.
 And have been fascinated with software and technology.
-I bring a unique and diverse perspective to any team, and enjoy the process of collaborating, communicating, coding, and learning.
+I bring a unique and diverse perspective to any team and enjoy the process of collaborating, communicating, coding, and learning.

 When not coding, I also enjoy traveling and free-dive spearfishing.